YuneGit/Yuneify/README.md

 python Yuneify.py
 ```

-This opens the project in **VS Code** and provides a UI for running other scripts.
+This script provides a UI for running other scripts and opens the Reaper Distance API so you can run scripts from your terminal.

 ---